evermeer/EVReflection/Source/Alamofire/Moya/README.md

 pod 'EVReflection/Moya'
 ```

+# Advanced object mapping
+This subspec can use all [EVReflection](https://github.com/evermeer/EVReflection) features like property mapping, converters, validators and key kleanup.
+See [EVReflection](https://github.com/evermeer/EVReflection) for more information.

 # Usage

 Create a class which has `EVObject` as it's base class.
 You could also use any `NSObject` based class and extend it with the `EVReflectable` protocol.